MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 }
 ```

-This simply stores a string representing the day name, a string representing the weather, and an integer represnting the degrees (Celcius).
+This simply stores a string representing the day name, a string representing the weather, and an integer representing the degrees (Celsius).
 It also includes "getters" for each field.

 Now in our `MainActivity` class we're going to generate a list of example `Forecast` objects that will later be used to fill our `ListView`.
-First, in `onCreate` we simply create a `List<Forecast>` to contain the forcasts:
+First, in `onCreate` we simply create a `List<Forecast>` to contain the forecasts:

 <p align="center"><img src="images/forecasts-assignment.png"/></p>